mtlynch/mtlynch.io/_pages/hiring-content-writers/5-terminating-writers.md

 >**<font color="green">Good</font>**: Unfortunately, your writing doesn't match the style I'm looking for, and I don't feel that we communicate well.

 On a platform like Upwork, it's especially important to avoid acrimonious terminations because writers leave feedback for their clients.
-If they give you a low rating and accuse you of being an unreasonable client, you'll have a harder time attracting talent in the future.
+If they give you a low rating and accuse you of mistreatment, you'll have a harder time attracting talent in the future.

 ## Learning from your mistakes